Get a FREE ebook with your print copy when you select the "bundle" option. T&Cs apply.

 It is worth remembering that AI is not new.
 The field was formally established in 1956 at the Dartmouth Conference, building on earlier work in computing and mathematical logic.
 For decades it remained largely confined to academia, defence projects and specialized industries.
 What has changed in recent years is the combination of cloud computing, massive data availability and more powerful algorithms, which have enabled applications to reach consumers directly.
 From voice assistants to recommendation engines, AI has moved from the laboratory into the mainstream.
 This sudden visibility has created new expectations and has made trust an urgent and strategic issue.

-Surveys show the scale of the challenge.
-Research from PwC's 2023 Trust in AI study indicates that while 73% of consumers express concern about the influence of AI on their purchasing decisions, large majorities already use AI-powered systems every day without recognizing it.
+Surveys such as PwC’s Trust in AI studies show that many consumers are concerned about AI’s influence on their decisions while continuing to use AI-powered systems daily..
 This disconnect is both a warning and an opportunity.
 The organizations that actively cultivate trust through transparency, fairness and respect for autonomy will strengthen relationships and gain long-term advantage.
 Those that do not will face disengagement, scrutiny and reputational harm.

 Why trust is the new moat in an AI-first market